-PFI Foundation was established in 1991.
+Professor Fokhrul Islam Foundation, now known as PFI Foundation, was established in 1991.
 It was later registered as a legal entity in 1993 under Indian law.
 It started its humble activities on a very small scale from a village called Berenga in Cachar district of Assam (India).
-Its initial activities were limited to the personal donation of its core members but later on government agencies and departments started sanctioning projects under various scheme.
-Between 2000 and 2003, the Foundation started working on African countries and developed a project on the disabled children in Ethiopia.
+Its initial activities were limited to the personal donation of its core members but later on, government agencies and departments started sanctioning projects under various schemes.
+Between 2000 and 2003, the Foundation started working on African countries and developed a project on disabled children in Ethiopia.
 The project was appreciated at The World Bank’s Development Marketplace Competition (2003).

-The Foundation seeks the active participation of governments, donors, development banks, United Nation (UN) agencies, non‐governmental organizations (NGOs),
+The Foundation seeks the active participation of governments, donors, development banks, United Nations (UN) agencies, non‐governmental organizations (NGOs),

 disabled people’s organizations (DPOs), foundations, multinational corporations, civil society organizations (CSOs), universities and research institutes, and other consortia and enterprises in developing countries to work together to identify, assess, and evaluate various strategies and institutional approaches to mainstreaming disability and people with disabilities in economic and social development.